-20 Vitamin B1 Foods You Should Include in Your Diet
+23 Vitamin B1 Foods You Should Include in Your Diet in 2022

+In this article, we will provide you with a list of vitamin B1 foods and elaborate on the benefits of the vitamin.
 Vitamin B1, also known as thiamine, belongs to the group of B vitamins.
 Since it is the first B vitamin that was discovered, the number 1 was assigned to it.
-The last vitamin in this group is vitamin B12 although this collection includes only eight vitamins.
-You can read more about them as well as about the missing Bs in the vitamins infographic created by our team at medalerthelp.org.
-Here, we’ll give you a list of vitamin B1 foods and go into depth about the benefits of thiamine.
+The last vitamin in this group is B12, although the vitamin B complex includes only eight vitamins.

 What Is Vitamin B1?

-Thiamine is a water-soluble vitamin responsible for energy metabolism, which means that it enables your body to transform food into energy.
-Another important vitamin B1 function is to support the nervous system.
-Just like other water-soluble vitamins, it is stored in small quantities, so you should take it regularly through your diet.
+Thiamine is a water-soluble vitamin responsible for energy metabolism—enabling your body to transform food into energy.
+Another vital vitamin B1 function is the support of the nervous system.
+Like other water-soluble vitamins, it is stored in small quantities, so you should manage its intake through diet.

 Vitamin B1 Benefits